-- B. the murder was committed with the deliberate intent to kill in the commission of or attempt to commit [kidnaping] kidnapping, criminal sexual contact of a minor or criminal sexual penetration; - C. the murder was committed with the deliberate intent to kill by the defendant while attempting to escape from a penal institution of New Mexico; - D. while incarcerated in a penal institution in New Mexico, the defendant, with the deliberate intent to kill, murdered a person who was at the time incarcerated in or lawfully on the premises of a penal institution in New Mexico.
-As used in this subsection, "penal institution" includes facilities under the jurisdiction of the corrections [and eri mi nal rehabilitation] department and county and muni ci pal jails;
+- B. the murder was committed with the deliberate intent to kill in the commission of or attempt to commit [kidnaping] kidnapping, criminal sexual contact of a minor or criminal sexual penetration; - C. the murder was committed with the deliberate intent to kill by the defendant while attempting to escape from a penal institution of New Mexico;

-- E. while incarcerated in a penal institution in New Mexico, the defendant, with the deliberate intent to kill, murdered an employee of the corrections [and criminal rehabilitation] department; - F. the capital felony, with the deliberate intent to kill, was committed for hire; [and] - G. the capital felony, with the deliberate intent to kill, was murder of a witness to a crime or any person likely to become a witness to a crime, for the purpose of preventing report of the crime or testimony in any criminal proceeding or for retaliation for the victim having testified in any criminal proceeding; - H. the defendant, with the deliberate intent to kill, murdered a person because of that person's present or former status as a peace officer or as a correctional officer; - I. the defendant, with the deliberate intent to kill, murdered a child less than thirteen years of age; and - J. the defendant, with the deliberate intent to kill, murdered two or more people in a single incident." - Section 8.
-Section 31-21-10 NMSA 1978 (being Laws 1980, Chapter 28, Section 1, as amended) is amended to read: - "31-21-10.
-PAROLE AUTHORITY AND PROCEDURE. --
+- D. while incarcerated in a penal institution in New Mexico, the defendant, with the deliberate intent to kill, murdered a person who was at the time incarcerated in or lawfully on the premises of a penal institution in New Mexico.
+As used in this subsection, "penal institution" includes facilities under the jurisdiction of the corrections [and criminal rehabilitation] department and county and municipal jails; - E. while incarcerated in a penal institution in New Mexico, the defendant, with the deliberate intent to kill, murdered an employee of the corrections [and criminal rehabilitation] department; - F. the capital felony, with the deliberate intent to kill, was committed for hire; [and] - G. the capital felony, with the deliberate intent to kill, was murder of a witness to a crime or any person likely to become a witness to a crime, for the purpose of preventing report of the crime or testimony in any criminal proceeding or for retaliation for the victim having testified in any criminal proceeding; - H. the defendant, with the deliberate intent to kill, murdered a child less than thirteen years of age; - I. the defendant, with the deliberate intent to kill, murdered a person because of that person's present or former status as a peace officer or employee of the corrections donartment department - •